djdavis1420/checkout_order_total/README.md

  - Three types of specials are defined by default
     - A "basic unit discount" special on soup
         - $0.20 off per unit, up to five times
-    - A "buy x get y" special on soda
+    - A "buy some get some" special on soda
         - buy two, get one free (100% off), up to two times
-    - A "buy x for y" special on soap
+    - A "buy some for amount" special on soap
         - buy three for $5.00, up to two times
  - To add additional specials:
     - Open the specials.json file.